cochon123/sait-survey/.github/instructions/project.instructions.md

 2. do not run "npm run dev" (it is already running)
 3. use good laravel practice (Laravel12)
 4. do not self commit on git.
+5. The `.ssh` folder is in .gitignore - it's normal to have SSH keys locally for deployment, but they won't be committed to git

 ## Clean Commit Process
 When the user asks to "make a clean commit", follow this comprehensive cleanup process: